mortar-repos/bacon-bits/docs/components/graph_algorithms.md

 ## Shortest Paths

 A related problem to finding similar vertices is finding shortest paths on a graph.
 Taking the N closest vertices by shortest path distance also gives a neighborhood of similar vertices for each vertex.
-Unlike pagerank-based methods, this strategy requires no algorithm parameters other than the neighborhood size, making it a simpler and often faster way to find similar vertices. `pigscripts/github_shortest_paths.pig` demonstrates using Bacon Bits components to implement this algorithm on the Github repo similarity graph.
+Unlike pagerank-based methods, this strategy requires no algorithm parameters other than the neighborhood size, making it a simpler way to find similar vertices.
+It is also faster than personalized pagerank. `pigscripts/github_shortest_paths.pig` demonstrates using Bacon Bits components to implement this algorithm on the Github repo similarity graph.